Chapter 77. Vaults in IdM

 77.1.
 Vaults and their benefits

 A vault is a useful feature for those Identity Management (IdM) users who want to keep all their sensitive data stored securely but conveniently in one place.
 This section explains the various types of vaults and their uses, and which vault you should choose based on your requirements.

 A vault is a secure location in (IdM) for storing, retrieving, sharing, and recovering a secret.
 A secret is security-sensitive data, usually authentication credentials, that only a limited group of people or entities can access.
 For example, secrets include:

 - private SSH keys

 A vault is comparable to a password manager.
-Just like a password manager, a vault typically requires a user to generate and remember one master password to unlock and access any information stored in the vault.
+Just like a password manager, a vault typically requires a user to generate and remember one primary password to unlock and access any information stored in the vault.
 However, a user can also decide to have a standard vault.
 A standard vault does not require the user to enter any password to access the secrets stored in the vault.